-During CCAA proceedings, the debtor company typically continues to carry on business as usual.
-Significant transactions out of the ordinary course of the debtor's business are usually submitted to the court for approval.
-The role of the CCAA monitor is generally limited to monitoring and reporting to creditors and to the court regarding the debtor's business and operations.
-When a CCAA plan of arrangement is developed, it ordinarily will divide the creditors into classes and will provide for the treatment of each class (which can be substantially different between classes).
+A plan of compromise and arrangement is the restructuring plan put forward by a company to its creditors.
+When a CCAA plan of arrangement is developed, it ordinarily will divide the creditors into classes and will provide for the treatment of the pre-filing claims of each class (which can be substantially different between classes).
 The classification of creditors must be approved by the court prior to any creditor meeting on the plan.
 In this regard, the guiding legal principle set out in the CCAA and applied by the courts in considering classification issues is whether there is a commonality of interest among the creditors in the class.

-For a plan of arrangement to be approved by the affected creditors, a majority in number of the creditors representing two-thirds in value of the claims of each class (other than equity claims), present and voting (either in person or by proxy) at the meeting or meetings of creditors, must vote in favour of the plan of arrangement.
+For a plan of arrangement to be approved by the affected creditors, a majority in number of the creditors representing two-thirds in value of the claims of each class (other than equity claims), present and voting (either in person or by proxy) at the meeting or meetings of creditors, must vote in favour WHEN A CCAA PLAN

+OF ARRANGEMENT

+IS DEVELOPED,

+IT ORDINARILY

+WILL DIVIDE THE

+CREDITORS INTO

+CLASSES AND WILL

+PROVIDE FOR THE

+TREATMENT OF

+EACH CLASS.

+of the plan of arrangement.
 Parties related to the company cannot vote in favour of the plan.
 If the plan of arrangement is approved by the creditors, it must then be approved by the court.
 In doing so, the court must determine that the plan of arrangement is "fair and reasonable."
-Upon approval by the creditors and court, the plan of arrangement is binding on all of the creditors of each class affected by the plan.
+Upon implementation of the plan following its approval by the creditors and court, the plan of arrangement is binding on all of the creditors of each class affected by the plan.
+Typically, the plan will provide for the release of the debtor company from the claims of affected creditors.

-The court cannot sanction a plan if it does not provide for the payment in full of certain Crown claims and certain employee and pension liabilities, or if it does not in effect subordinate "equity claims" to the claims of creditors.
+The court cannot approve a plan if it does not provide for the payment in full of certain Crown claims and certain employee and pension liabilities, or if it does not, in effect, subordinate "equity claims" to the claims of creditors.
 A plan may include releases in favour of non-debtor third parties in certain cases.

-Additionally, if a debt restructuring involves a reorganization of the share capital of a company, it is possible to reorganize the share capital of the company by way of the CCAA court-sanctioned order without a shareholder vote.
-In recent years, this device has been used, in effect, to extinguish the existing share capital and issue new shares to creditors in satisfaction of their claims or to a new equity investor (whose investment may fund distributions to the creditors).
+Additionally, if a debt restructuring involves a reorganization of the share capital of a company, it is possible to reorganize the share capital of the company by way of the CCAA court order approving the plan, without a shareholder vote.
+In recent years this device has been used, in effect, to extinguish the existing share capital and issue new shares to creditors in satisfaction of their claims or to a new equity investor (whose investment may fund distributions to the creditors).

-If a CCAA plan is not approved by the requisite "double majority" of creditors, there is no automatic assignment of the debtor company into bankruptcy.
+If a CCAA plan is not approved by the requisite "double majority" of creditors, there is no automatic bankruptcy of the debtor company.
 Typically, what may lead to the bankruptcy of the debtor is the court's refusal to extend, or a decision to terminate, the stay of proceedings against the debtor company, thereby allowing creditors to exercise their lawful remedies against the debtor company.
-If a sale of the assets occurs before the filing of a plan and meeting of creditors, consideration would be given to the benefits of proceeding toward a plan (presumably, to distribute the proceeds of the sale) as opposed to terminating the CCAA proceedings, for example, by commencing bankruptcy liquidation proceedings.
+If a sale of the assets occurs without a CCAA being proposed, consideration would be given to the benefits of proceeding toward a plan (presumably, to distribute the proceeds of the sale) as opposed to terminating the CCAA proceedings, for example, by commencing bankruptcy liquidation proceedings.